-We provide a nursery for ages 0-2, and Children’s Sunday School for pre-school and grade school age kids.
-You can be confident that your children will have a safe, fun environment to learn and develop great relationships with other children.
+At Mercy Commons, you can be confident that your kids will have a safe and fun environment to learn and develop great relationships with others.

 what should I wear?

 Wear whatever feels comfortable for you.
 We are an informal church and accept people as they are.
-There is no need to dress to try and be someone that you’re not.
-You’ll see everything from coats and ties to blue jeans and t-shirts at Mercy Commons Covenant Church.
+You’ll see everything from dresses to jeans and t-shirts at Mercy Commons Covenant Church.

 what denomination is mercy commons covenant church?